justpark/justpark-blog/src/pages/the-journey-of-a-junior-qa/index.md

 featuredImage: './traintrack.jpg'
 ---

-In this blog, Win and Aloysius discuss their personal journey in becoming Junior Quality Assurance Engineers, touching on the highlights, challenges and perspectives they've experienced coming from a non-QA background.
+Win and Aloysius discuss their personal journey in becoming Junior Quality Assurance Engineers, touching on the highlights, challenges and perspectives they've experienced coming from a non-QA background.

 <!-- end -->